Nick Hounsfield: Awards and honours

 Hounsfield was voted one of the UK's “Most Disruptive Entrepreneurs” by The Daily Telegraph in 2014 across fields of technology, finance, retail, sport and manufacturing.
 In 2015 Hounsfield featured in Business West as one of “9 young entrepreneurs nailing the start-up scene in the South West”.
 In 2018, Hounsfield was listed in the Business Leaders Top 50 Southwest Entrepreneurs, featuring leaders who have had a positive economic impact in the South West UK.
 Business Leader described Hounsfield's “relentless vision to create an inland surfing destination” that “has seen the business attract millions of pounds in investment.”

-In 2020, The Wave Bristol was awarded the Civils Project of the Year for Excellence In Construction in the South West UK.
-The Wave Bristol was also awarded the Cultural & Leisure Project of the Year at the British Construction Industry Awards and the Michelmores Property Awards.
-Further in 2020, The Wave Bristol was awarded Green Building Project of the Year at the Business Green Leaders Awards.
-The richest award, or reward of all, however, is the pleasure of the experience that many, many participants have taken away from their trips to The Wave Bristol.